How to Analyze Your Swing at Home: A Comprehensive Guide

 Why Analyze Your Golf Swing at Home?

 Many golfers only rely on feel.
 However, feel and reality are often very different.
+When you analyze your golf swing on video, you can:

 See what actually happens in your swing